DEXA (dual energy X-ray absorptiometry) scan

-A DEXA (dual energy X-ray absorptiometry) scan measures the density of your bones to show how strong they are.
-It’s used to diagnose osteoporosis (fragile bones) or assess your risk of developing it.
-It gives your doctor information on how to reduce your risk of breaking a bone.
+A DEXA (dual energy X-ray absorptiometry) scan measures the density of your bones, which helps to show how strong they are.
+It’s used to diagnose osteoporosis (fragile bones) or assess your risk of developing fractures as a result of osteoporosis.
+A DEXA scan gives your doctor information about how to reduce your risk of breaking a bone.

 A DEXA scan, also known as a DXA or bone density scan, uses very low levels of X-ray radiation to produce images of your bones.
 It detects how much radiation is absorbed by your bones, which shows how dense they are.
-This, plus a fracture risk assessment, is used to predict how likely you are to have a fracture (broken bone) from osteoporosis.
+This, plus a fracture risk assessment, is used to predict how likely you are to have a broken bone (fracture) from osteoporosis.

 A DEXA scan of your hip and spine is the ‘gold standard’ to diagnose osteoporosis and to predict your risk of breaking a bone.
 This is because your spine and hip are two of the most common places to break bones if you have osteoporosis.

-You will normally have a DEXA scan at your local hospital.
-The scan is safe, quick and painless.
+You’ll normally have a DEXA scan at your local hospital.
+The bone density scan is safe, quick and painless.

-Your GP or other health professional will need to refer you for a DEXA scan on the NHS.
-You may be able to get a DEXA scan at a private hospital or clinic without a referral from your GP.
-But, if this is the case, a qualified health professional will need to authorise it.
+Your doctor or other health professional will refer you for a DEXA scan on the NHS.
+You may be able to get a DEXA scan at a private hospital or clinic without a referral.
+But a qualified health professional will need to authorise it.
 Arrangements vary at different hospitals, so check what your hospital or clinic’s procedures are.

 Your doctor may ask you to have a fracture risk assessment:

-- when you reach a certain age – this can vary between areas and practices, but is usually 65 and over for women and 75 and over for men
+- when you reach a certain age – usually 65 and over for women and 75 and over for men

 - because you’ve previously had a fragility fracture

 Your hospital will tell you what to wear for a DEXA scan.
-You may be able to stay fully dressed during the scan if you’re not wearing anything metal.
-Metal buttons, zips or jewellery could show up on the scan.
-You’ll need to take any keys and wallets out of your pockets and remove any other metal objects such as glasses, piercings or dental appliances.
-Your hospital team may ask you to change into a hospital gown.
-Follow any instructions that your hospital gives you.
+You may be able to stay in your clothes during the scan if you’re not wearing anything metal.
+You’ll need to take any keys and wallets out of your pockets and remove any other metal objects, such as glasses, piercings or dental appliances.
+Or your hospital team may ask you to change into a hospital gown.
+Let the radiographer know if you’ve had a hip replacement or any spinal surgery.

-Your scan may be done by a radiographer (a health professional trained to perform imaging procedures), a DEXA technician or a specially trained nurse.
-When you arrive at the hospital, they will run through some questions with you.
+Your DEXA scan will usually be done by a radiographer (a health professional trained to perform imaging procedures).
+When you arrive at the hospital, they’ll run through some questions with you.
 For example, they may check:

 - the names of any medicines you take